 Latent Cluster Identification

-An unsupervised machine learning technique called growth mixture modeling was used to cluster the longitudinal trajectories of individuals CSF pTau181 / CSF Aβ42 ratios 36.
+An unsupervised machine learning technique called growth mixture modeling was used to cluster the longitudinal values of individuals CSF pTau181 as a function of CSF Aβ42 36.
 This approach identifies possible sub-groups within longitudinal data and has previously been employed to study cognitive trajectories in AD 4,37,38 and structural changes 39, but not in preclinical amyloid and tau biomarkers.
 A single cluster growth mixture model, specified as in Equation 1, functions identically to a linear mixed effect model38, where the objective is to quantify changes over time in a single population, allowing for unique slopes and intercepts by individual.
 We define it in detail, using notation drawn from structural equation modeling, here.
 The observed longitudinal data (Y[t]n, in this case, measured CSF pTau181) is a function of the multiple measures of CSF Aβ42 (A0c[t]) and the observed occasion – to – occasion changes in CSF Aβ42 (A1c[t]). g0 and g1 are the latent variables used to express the shape of change, the mean change, and the covariance structure of the data.

 Y[t]n = g0n · A0[t] + g1n · A1[t] + e[t]n (1)